Devilla/wordpress-plugin/README.md

 Data Storage - All the data is being stored in Google Cloud servers located in "Central USA".

-Influence is GDPR compliant, which means all the Influence customers & users (direct or indirect) have the ultimate control over their data.
-Any user can choose to hide or delete its data from our servers, for doing this you have to write to our Support ('Support@useinfluence.co') using your email which you own & want us to delete/hide from our servers.
+Influence is GDPR compliant, which means that all the Influence customers & users (direct or indirect) have the ultimate control over their data.
+Any user can choose to hide or delete its data from our servers, for doing this you have to write to our Support ('Support@useinfluence.co') using the connected email-id which you own & want us to delete/hide from our servers.

 {Note: Influence notifications don't show any sensitive user information which may give away their identities}